openvm-org/openvm-solidity-sdk/README.md

 # OpenVM Solidity SDK

-This repo houses OpenVM verifier contracts generated on official release commits of the [openvm](https://github.com/openvm-org/openvm) repo with the default VM config using the `cargo-openvm` cli tool.
-Advanced VM configurations may require their own generations.
+This repository contains OpenVM verifier contracts generated from official release commits of the [openvm](https://github.com/openvm-org/openvm) repository using the default VM configuration via the cargo-openvm CLI tool.
+If you're using an advanced or custom VM configuration, you may need to generate and maintain your own verifier contracts separately.

+The contracts are built on every _minor_ release as OpenVM guarantees verifier backward compatibility across patch releases.

 ## Installation